quasar1357/seghub/README.md

 ## Requirements

-You can find the requirements for this package in the [requirements.txt](./requirements.txt) file.
-As usual, you can install it with
+The requirements for this package can be found in the file [req.yml](./req.yml).
+As usual, you can create a conda environment with those packages with

-    pip install -r requirements.txt

-We recommend to install the required packages into a fresh conda environment with a working installation of Python 3.
+    conda env create -f req.yml

+After this, you can load the conda environment using `conda activate seghub_env`.

+Note that the use of scikit-video requires a working installation of [ffmpeg](https://ffmpeg.org/).
+If this is not available, you can replace it by any other means to load videos as numpy arrays, or limit the analyses to images.

 ## Installation
 You can install seg hub via pip using